alecritson/Slugged/README.md

 Slugged is a Craft plugin that hashes the Id of an entry when it is saved and replaces the slug

 ## Installation
-To install, copy the ’slugged’ directory to ’craft>plugins’ and install through the admin interface.
-To update, replace the ’slugged’ directory and refresh the admin area.
+To install, copy the `slugged` directory to `craft > plugins` and install through the admin interface.
+To update, replace the `slugged` directory and refresh the admin area.

 ## Configuration
 All configuration is done in the plugin settings page in the admin area.